pytorch/serve/cpp/README.md

 3. Make sure you have the right conda/venv environment activated during building that you're also using to run TorchServe.

 Q: Build on Mac fails with `Library not loaded: @rpath/libomp.dylib`
 A: Install libomp with brew and link in /usr/local/lib
 ```bash
 brew install libomp
 sudo ln -s /opt/homebrew/opt/libomp/lib/libomp.dylib /usr/local/lib/libomp.dylib
 ```

+Q: When loading a handler which uses a model exported with torch._export.aot_compile the handler dies with "error: Error in dlopen: MODEL.SO : undefined symbol: SOME_SYMBOL".
+A: Make sure that you are using matching libtorch and Pytorch versions for inference and export, respectively.